+But what does Agile leadership mean?
 Below, we’ll cover some Agile methods for keeping your remote team on track, as well as some top remote team management tips.
 But first, let’s further explore why project agility is so important for successful remote team management.

 Why project agility matters in remote work situations

-Working and managing remotely is much different than running a project team who are all based out of the same office space.
+While the advantages of remote work are many, working and managing remotely is much different than running a project team who are all based out of the same office space.
 Remote work comes with several unique challenges, including increased distractions, difficulty separating work and life, and changed working hours.

 Agile emphasizes collaboration, communication, and adaption.
 In an Agile work environment, flexibility is the norm and teams are empowered to work how, where, and when they choose — as long as they get the job done.
 Project agility provides your team members with the freedom to embrace an adaptive work environment while ensuring the entire team becomes more productive than ever before.

 Here are just a few ways that Agile team management helps remote teams:

 - Daily and weekly touchpoints.
 Working remotely increases the chance of miscommunication and can make team members feel isolated.
 Agile’s emphasis on daily and weekly check-ins helps ensure everyone is always on the same page, and no one feels forgotten.

 - Adaptability to change.
 For many people, working at home comes with more distractions and interruptions.
 Agile is designed to be flexible and to allow for last-minute changes.
 Embracing project agility helps ensure that an unexpected snag won’t derail an entire project.